hellerve/blog/wip/Compiling_at_Compile_Time.md

 resource](https://en.wikipedia.org/wiki/Brainfuck).

-Brainfuck is a language that emulates a tape, composed of a number of cells containing numbers, and a tape head that looks at a given cell at a time—very similar to a classic [Turing machine](https://en.wikipedia.org/wiki/Turing_machine).
+Brainfuck is a language that emulates a tape, composed of a number of cells containing numbers, and a tape head that looks at one cell at a time—very similar to a classic [Turing machine](https://en.wikipedia.org/wiki/Turing_machine).
 Programs control the tape head.
 The head can move forwards and backwards on the tape, increment and